ntkachenko21/ntkachenko21/README.md

 <details>
   <summary>⚡ Fun Facts & Interests</summary>

-  - 🧠 I love exploring tree data structures and recursive queries!
+  - I see recursion as a feature, not a bug, in my thinking.
+I love diving into complex tree data structures
-  - 🔬 Always up for a challenge in scraping or parsing tough websites.
+  - Bypassing Cloudflare and parsing dynamic JavaScript isn't just a task, it's a sport.
+The tougher the anti-bot protection, the more exciting the quest.
-  - 🤖 AI, data science, and automation keep me motivated to learn more every day.
+  - AI, data science, and automation keep me motivated to learn more every day.
 </details>

 ---